KCaldeira/fair/CONTINUATION.md

 The virtual environment contains all required dependencies including FAIR v2.2.2.

 ## Working Style Preferences

+- **Root Cause Analysis**: Focus on identifying and fixing underlying causes rather than applying band-aid solutions
+- **Systematic Problem-Solving**: When encountering an issue with one variable or component, check if the same problem exists for other similar variables/components
+- **Comprehensive Fixes**: Address all instances of a problem pattern, not just the first occurrence
+- **Three-Solution Approach**: For any problem, develop at least three possible solutions, recommend one, and ask for approval before implementing
+- **Debugging Permission**: Assistant can add debugging code (print statements, logging) without permission
+- **Functional Changes**: Require explicit approval before adding or modifying code that changes processing or functionality
+- **Clean Code**: Avoid band-aid fixes; produce clean final code with imports at the top of files

 ### 1. Problem-Solving Approach
 - **Root Cause Analysis**: Always investigate underlying causes rather than applying band-aid fixes